Evolution of television

 There will be increased competition between these services as new entrants enter the market.

-In addition, traditional cable providers may need to change their business models or risk becoming obsolete.
+Additionally, traditional cable providers may need to change their business models or risk becoming obsolete.

-Benefits of television evolution
+Benefits of the evolution of television

-Finally, television has become more interactive thanks to smart TVs and the personalized recommendations offered by streaming services.
+Finally, television has become more interactive thanks to smart TVs and personalized recommendations offered by streaming services.

 Users can now easily navigate content using voice commands or a remote control and receive suggestions based on their viewing history.